 These Maori potatoes are easy to grow and can be cultivated from the ground for most of the year.
 I put the seed potatoes on wilted comfrey leaves over rotted hay on top of clay loam soil and then cover with hay.
 I like to plant the potatoes in a windy and dry area.
 In the six years I’ve grown these potatoes I’ve never had to spray.

 I pull the hay mulch away when harvesting the potatoes – I favour the no-dig approach.
 Clods of soil don’t adhere to the potatoes.
 The soil enriched by worms and humus matter is workable, ready for planting a different vegetable crop.

-I prefer to simply steam the young smaller potatoes which look great on the table.
-The bigger elongated ones tend to be floury.
-People always comment about the rich purply-blue colour and like the flavour.
+I simply steam the smaller potatoes which look great on the table.
+The bigger elongated ones can be floury.
+People always comment about the rich purple-blue colour and like the flavour.